Beware if your A1C came back as 5.9.

 Weight Loss and A1C of 5.9

 Can’t lose weight despite “trying everything”?
 Look at the list below.
-Which tactics have you tried?
+Which apply to you?

-• Weightlifting program focusing on big compound moves like squats, the deadlift, leg press, seated row, bench press, standing overhead press and farmer’s walk.
+• Weightlifting program focusing on big compound moves like squats, the deadlift, seated row, bench press, standing overhead press and leg press.

 These multi-joint exercises burn more fat than ones that isolate muscles like biceps curls and triceps extensions.